Darara

 Darara (11 May 1983 – June 2012) was an Irish-bred, French-trained Thoroughbred racehorse and broodmare.
 Her racing career was restricted to six races between June and November 1983 and included three wins including the Prix Vermeille and Prix de Psyché.
 She went on to finish sixth behind Dancing Brave in France's most important race, the Prix de l'Arc de Triomphe and was one of the highest-rated fillies of her generation in Europe.
 She was then retired to stud and became a highly successful producer of winners.

 Background

-Darara was a small, lightly built bay mare with a faint white star and a white sock on her left hind leg bred in Ireland by her owner Aga Khan IV.
-Her sire Top Ville was an Irish-bred, French-trained horse which won the Prix du Jockey Club in 1979.
+Darara was a small, lightly built bay mare with a faint white star and a white sock on her left hind leg bred in Ireland by her owner the Aga Khan IV.
+Her sire Top Ville was also an Irish-bred, French-trained horse which won the Prix du Jockey Club in 1979.
 At stud he also sired Toulon, winner of the St Leger Stakes, Pistolet Bleu (Grand Prix de Saint-Cloud), Saint Estephe (Coronation Cup) and Shardari.
 Her dam Delsy also produced Darshaan, who won the 1984 Prix du Jockey Club and went on to become a leading sire.
 The filly was sent into training with Alain de Royer-Dupré at Chantilly and usually raced in a sheepskin noseband.